 I’ve been reading a lot of articles on book marketing, which led me to think more and more about what happens to my clients when I’m done with the manuscript.

-While doing it yourself on Amazon is an option to publish a book, the majority of my clients prefer to have it done for them.
+While self-publishing yourself on Amazon is an option, most of my clients prefer to have it done for them.

-Having someone else help means the author needs to hire a service to build, publish, and distribute the book after the illustrations are done.
+Having someone else help means the author needs to hire a service to build, publish, and distribute the book after the manuscript is polished and the illustrations are done.

 But what’s next?